osgi/osgi.enroute.site/_appnotes/resolving.md

 ## What Problem is Being (Re)Solved?

 The pain that the resolver solves is well known to anybody that builds application from modules, the so called _assembly_ process.
 All developers know the dreadful feeling of having to drag in more and more dependencies to get rid of Class Not Found errors when the application starts (or after running for an hour).
-For many, Maven was a godsend because it made this process so much easier because dependencies in Maven are _transitive_.
+For many, Maven was a significant improvement because it made this process so much easier because dependencies in Maven are _transitive_.
 If you depend on some artefact, then this artefact drags in its own dependencies to the runtime.

-Unfortunately, that godsend is also tainted because of a number of reasons.
+Unfortunately, the Maven dependency model has limitations for a number of reasons.
 Though it undeniably has become easier to get _a_ result, the result is often littered with unnecessary or wrong artefacts.
-Often the application developers have no real clue what is in their runtime.
+Often application developers have no real understanding what is in their runtime.

 These are the causes:

-* **Our small minds** – The limitation of the human mind/motivation properly maintain meta-data is limited.
+* **Our small minds** – The human mind and human motivation provide little support for properly maintaining any amount of meta-data.
 Many open source projects show unnecessary dependencies that were once needed but no longer necessary.
-Fortunately, Maven Central/Sonatype now has become much more restrictive but before this filter, a lot of Maven dependencies were quite bad.
+Fortunately, Maven Central/Sonatype has become much more restrictive.
+However, in the past, a lot of Maven dependencies were quite bad.
-* **Aggregate problem** – The aggregate problem is a dependency that is used for one small part but where a co-packaged part drags in other (and therefore unnecessary) dependencies.
-For example, many JARs provided support for Ant, a former build tool.
+* **Aggregate problem** – The aggregate problem stems from a dependency that is used for one small part but where a co-packaged part drags in other (and therefore unnecessary) dependencies.
+For example, many JARs provid support for Ant, a former build tool.
 This was useful if you happened to use Ant but it caused the addition of the Ant runtime in systems that never used Ant.
 The aggregate problem causes a serious increase of dependency fan-out in many projects.
-* **Version Conflicts** – When you drag in a lot of dependencies then you invariably run into a situation where two of your dependencies require the same third dependency but in a different version.
+* **Version Conflicts** – When you drag in a lot of dependencies you invariably run into a situation where two of your dependencies require the same third dependency but in different versions.
 (This is called the _diamond_ problem for obvious reasons if you draw the graph.)
 Sometimes these versions are really incompatible, sometimes the higher would suffice.
 However, in Maven, the first artefact encountered in a breadth first search defines the version.
 * **Variations** – In many situations it is necessary to create different variations of an application.
 For example, an application could be delivered for different platforms or in a demo variation and a full monty variation.
 Since the Maven transitive dependency model creates a fixed graph it is not suitable to assemble these variations easily.
 That is, there often is not a single runtime.

 The result is that all too often the class path of the final application is littered with never used byte codes and/or overlapping packages that came from artefacts with different versions.
 If the customer could see the mess the average class path is they would run away screaming.

 Establishing the perfect class path for an application is a process for which the human mind is extremely badly suited and the transitive model of Maven has too many sharp edges.
-The resolver provides an alternative model that focuses on looking at the whole solution space instead of having to live with the (sometimes arbitrary) decisions of developers of the often 5-6 layers deep transitive dependencies.
+The resolver provides an alternative model that focuses on looking at the whole solution space instead of having to live with the (sometimes arbitrary) decisions of developers or of deeply nested transitive dependencies.

 ## Principles

 ![image](https://user-images.githubusercontent.com/200494/31130842-cf5299d2-a858-11e7-907c-d6cb43954501.png)

-The basic model of the resolving model is quite simple.
+The design of the resolving model is quite simple.
 It consists of the following entities:

 * **Resource** – A resource is a _description_ of an artefact that can be _installed_ in a system.
 When it is installed, it adds functions to that system.
-However, before it can be installed it requires certain functions to be already present.
+However, before it can be installed it requires certain functions to already be present.
 A resource can describe a bundle but it could also describe a piece of hardware or a certificate.
 It is important to realise that a resource is _not_ the artefact, it is a description of the _relation_ between the artefact and the target system.
 For example, in OSGi the bundle is a JAR file that can be installed in a framework, this is the artefact.
 A resource describes formally what that bundle can contribute to the system and what it needs from the system.
 * **Capability** – A capability is a description of a resource's contribution to the system when its artefact is installed.
 A capability has a _type_ and a set of _properties_.
-That is, it is a bit like a DTO.
+That is, it is a bit like a DTO (or _struct_).
 The type is defined by name and is therefore called the _namespace_.
-The properties are key value pairs, where the values can be scalars or collections of a `String`, `Integer`, `Double`, and `Long`.
+The properties are key value pairs, where the keys are strings and values can be scalars or collections of `String`, `Integer`, `Double`, and `Long`.
 * **Requirement** – A requirement represents the _needs_ of an artefact when it is installed in the system.
 Since we describe the system with capabilities, we need a way to assert the properties of a capability in a given namespace.
 A requirement therefore consists of a type and an _OSGi filter_.
 The type is the same as for the capabilities, it is the namespace.
-The filter is buildup of a powerful filter language based on LDAP.
+The filter is constructed from a powerful filter language based on LDAP.
 A filter can assert expressions of arbitrary complexity.
 A requirement can be _mandatory_ or _optional_.
 * **Namespace** – Since a requirement can match any set of properties it is necessary to scope the capabilities it can be asserted against.
 This is achieved by giving a requirement and a capability a namespace.
 A requirement can only match a capability when the capability has the same namespace.

 Resolving in this App note is therefore the process of constructing an application out of _resources_.
 Resolving takes a list of _initial requirements_, a description of the _system capabilities_, and one or more _repositories_.
 It will use the list of initial requirements to find resources in the repository that provide the required capabilities.
 Clearly, these resources have their own requirements, retrieving applicable resources is therefore a recursive process.
-A _resolver_ will find a solution consisting of a set of resources where all requirements are satisfied or indicates there is no solution.
+A _resolver_ will find either a solution consisting of a set of resources where all requirements are satisfied or that there is no solution.

 It is important to realise that a resource and its capabilities and requirements are descriptions.
 They provide a formal representation of an external artefact.
-Since these formal representations can be read by a computer, we can calculate a closure of resources that, when installed together, have only resources where all their mandatory requirements are _satisfied_ by the other resources in the closure.
+Since these formal representations can be read by a computer, we can calculate a closure of resources that, when installed together, have only resources where all their mandatory requirements are _satisfied_ by the resources in the closure.

 ### Core Namespaces